huawei-noah/SMARTS/README_pypi.md

 ## Modules installed
 Through the SMARTS package, you have access to ['core'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/core), ['env'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/env), ['sstudio'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/sstudio) and ['zoo'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/zoo) as sub-modules under `smarts` module and then ['envision'](https://github.com/huawei-noah/SMARTS/tree/master/envision) as a separate package.
-The scl module is also provided to support the Command line tool.
+The `scl` module is also provided to support the command line tool.

 ## How To Use
 SMARTS provides users the ability to customize their agents.
 The agent is defined in terms of the interface it expects from the environment, and the responses an agent produces.

 You can learn more about how to build agents [here](https://smarts.readthedocs.io/en/latest/sim/agent.html).

-Here is a simple example of how a single agent experiment can be built,
+Here is a simple example of how a single agent experiment can be built:

 ```python
 import gym